 - Stokvels and group savings mechanisms are becoming more and more popular.

 “We want to focus on what saving essentially is, for all South Africans, in their own language.
 In the end, saving is not just about withstanding unforeseen shocks, but also about building wealth,” says Cele.
 “We want to be part of that conversation.”

-Brought to you by Absa Business Banking.
+Brought to you by Absa Retail and Business Banking.

 Moneyweb does not endorse any product or service being advertised in sponsored articles on our platform.